Why be a Community Advisor?

 Community Advisor Position Description (CA Application)

-The Community Advisor (CA) is a student employed by the Department of Residential Life as a para-professional to support the philosophy and strive to enhance the mission of Plymouth State University and the Department of Residential Life in the daily responsibilities of the position.
+The Community Advisor (CA) is a student employed by Residential Life as a para-professional to support the philosophy and strive to enhance the mission of Plymouth State University and the Department of Residential Life in the daily responsibilities of the position.

 The CA is primarily involved in creating a community environment that is focused on student success and student learning.
 In order to accomplish this, the CA is expected to play a variety of constantly changing roles.
 The CA must be flexible and creative in meeting the needs of residents by serving as an educator, counselor, advisor, and activity programmer.
 This position requires a serious time commitment and willingness to be available and accessible to students.